jfornear/the-elevator/docs/setup.md

 ## Running the System

-There are several ways to run the elevator system:

 ### 1. Run Full Demo (Recommended)
 This will start both the API server and the visualization:
 ```bash